 Staff costs are the major expense in many SMB’s and often have the biggest savings potential.
 Unfortunately, they are also the most difficult to confront.

-One option is to do it without considering the actual incumbent.
-Approach it as an exercise of rethinking your business structure.
-Draw a new organisation chart.
-Analyse every role and define the deliverables.
+One option is to do this exercise without considering the actual incumbents.
+Approach it as an exercise of rethinking the business structure.
+Draw up a new organisation chart.
+Analyse every role and define the deliverables or accountability for each position.

 With the structure defined, map the existing staff on to the chart.